-- Instead of a disposable tank of propane, Quickfire uses a gas called propylene.
-It costs about three times more – but this difference isn’t as significant as it sounds.
-A $10 cylinder of propylene solders at least half the copper water pipes in an entire house, so cost isn’t an issue.
-What does it matter that the same amount of propane costs $3?
+- In addition to using ordinary propane, the TS8000 is rated to use a gas called propylene.
+It costs about three times more than propane – but this difference isn’t as significant as it sounds.
+A $20 cylinder of propylene solders at least half the copper water pipes in an entire house, so cost isn’t an issue.
+What does it matter that the same amount of propane costs $6?

 - Propylene burns substantially hotter than propane all on its own, but this inherent heat advantage is also enhanced by a unique internal feature of this torch.